thinkclay/Tome/app/content/01_who.md

 Hi there!
 I am **Clay Unicorn**, the author and developer of this book, "Unicorns and Gophers."
 I have been a teacher in some form or another throughout most of my life; a passion that is ever-growing.
 Sometime in late 2016 I finally decided to plunge full-force into education, and since I could not find the job I wanted, I decided to create it!
 I hope that you will enjoy learning and reading through this book with me.
 While it is a personal endeavor for me, I would also gladly appreciate any help, suggestions or feedback based on your experience with this application!

-If it is not already clear based on the brand of the book, you have entered into a silly mind.
+> If it is not already clear based on the brand of the book, I have a silly mind.
 My teaching style is a bit unique, and akin to the appreciation or dismissal of Unicorns themselves, you will form your own opinions about me and this book.

 Hopefully you will learn many things from this book and enjoy the experience throughout.
 I have taught over 100 developers over the years, so I am not green when it comes to training young Padawans.
 You, my padawan, are going to learn some of the greatest tech for modern programming from this book, and there will be no limit to what you can build or achieve on the other side!

 I'm not great at talking about myself, but there is plenty of information about me on [LinkedIn](linkedin.com/in/thinkclay) and [github](https://github.com/thinkclay).
 Feel free to connect with me at either of those places, or stalk [my company](http://unicorn.xxx/).
 The only thing that you really need to know about me at this point is that I know my stuff.
 I have built web applications for Samsung and Youtube, IoT applications for Gatorade, and dozens of mobile applications for startups.
 I am fully fluent in at least a dozen programming languages and framework.
 When I have an opinion it is because I am confident in that opinion.